RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

         }
         ```

-- Make sure to replace the `https://www.example.com` with your store URL and change the `shopURL+"/en"` to the languge code you have set up in your store (for example, `shopURL+"/fr"` for French).
+- Make sure to replace the `https://www.example.com` with your store URL and change the `shopURL+"/en"` to the language code you have set up in your store (for example, `shopURL+"/fr"` for French).

+---
 While awaiting native multi-language plugin support, these steps allow for a versatile approach to presenting and managing quizzes in multiple languages, ensuring a tailored experience for your international audience.